About Radiation Therapy to Your Lymph Nodes

 • Alcohol.

 • Eat a well-balanced diet that’s high in calories and protein.
-This will help you maintain your weight and feel better during treatment.
+This will help you stay around the same weight and feel better during your radiation therapy.
 Your dietitian will work with you to help you choose the best foods and liquids.

 • Use liquid nutritional supplements.
-There are many different products and flavors you can try.
+There are lots of products and flavors you can try.
 Talk with your doctor, nurse, or dietitian about which one is best for you.

 • Read the multivitamin’s label.
-Don’t take more than the recommended daily amount of any vitamins or minerals.
+Do not take more than the recommended daily amount (RDA) of any vitamin or mineral.

-• Don’t take any other dietary supplements (such as vitamins and herbal supplements) without talking with your doctor.
+• Do not take any other dietary supplements (such as vitamins and herbal supplements) without talking with your doctor.

 Diarrhea

-You may notice changes in your bowel movements during your treatment.
-These may include having more bowel movements and softer stools than usual.
+Your bowel movements may change during your radiation therapy.
+You may have more bowel movements and softer stools than usual.
 You may also develop diarrhea.
-These side effects can start during the first few weeks of your treatment and last until 2 to 4 weeks after you finish treatment.
+These side effects can start during the first few weeks of your radiation therapy and last until 2 to 4 weeks after your last treatment.

-Below are guidelines to help you manage diarrhea and other changes in your bowel movements.
-Follow these guidelines until your bowel movements return to normal.
+Here are guidelines to help you manage diarrhea and other changes in your bowel movements.
+Follow these guidelines until your bowel movements go back to normal.

 • Eat foods that are low in fiber, low in fat, and lactose-free.
-Your nurse will give you the resource , which has information about what foods to eat.
-When your bowel movements return to your normal pattern, you can slowly start adding foods from your usual diet.
+Your nurse will give you .
+This resource has information about what foods to eat.
+When your bowel movements go back to your normal pattern, you can slowly start adding foods from your usual diet.

 • Try to drink 8 to 12 cups (2 to 3 quarts) of liquids throughout the day.
 This will help replace the water and salts you lose in your bowel movements.